Hill wary of history repeating itself in F1 title showdown

 "So if we do have a (collision) situation, I think the FIA should make the teams and drivers know in advance what they are likely to do.
 Will they take points away?
 What's the penalty?"

-Ferrari's seven times world champion Schumacher and Williams' Jacques Villeneuve went into the final race of 1997 at Jerez in Spain with the German leading the Canadian by a single point.
+Ferrari's seven-time world champion Schumacher and Williams' Jacques Villeneuve went into the final race of 1997 at Jerez in Spain with the German leading the Canadian by a single point.

 The pair collided while battling for the lead, with Schumacher forced to retire and later stripped of all his points for the season for what was seen to be an attempt to take out his title rival.
 Villeneuve finished third and was champion.